 - Preheat the oven to 350°F fan (180°C).

 - Add the nuts to the bowl of your food processor.
-Pulse several times until they are roughly chopped (see step-by-step pictures in post above).
+Pulse several times until they are roughly chopped.
+Transfer them to a large mixing bowl.

 - Drain the canned lentils.
 Add the lentils, oats, flax seeds, vegetable broth, garlic powder, nutmeg and thyme to your food processor.
 Blend until combined.
 It doesn't have to be perfectly smooth.
 Add it to the mixing bowl with the nuts and stir to combine.
 Set aside.